mays88/PerscholasProject/README.md

 index.js contains cloneNode for fav buttons.

 ## Modify the HTML or text content of at least one element in response to user interaction using innerHTML, innerText, or textContent.

+todo.js created an addTask() function that adds a new todo to the top of the todo list.

 ## Modify the style and/or CSS classes of an element in response to user interactions using the style or classList properties.